 Hanoi sits on a bend in the Red River.
 To the south and east lies the watery world of the Red River Delta, where farms and villages continue as they have done for millennia: producing crops and crafts to supply the capital.
 To the north and west, the Red River Valley extends all the way to China.
 Here, mountains rise from the floodplains of the great river, forming deep ravines surrounded by misty peaks and forests.
 The Red River Valley and Delta is also the historical, mythological and spiritual heartland of Vietnam.
 It was here that the country’s first great kings ruled; its first citadels constructed, and military triumphs gained.
 As such, the area is strewn with temples, pagodas and shrines.
-In short, the best day trips from Hanoi offer plenty of things to do around this amazing city!
+In short, the best day trips (half-day too) from Hanoi offer plenty of things to do around this amazing city!
 You should include it in your Vietnam tour.

 In this XO Tours Blog, we outline the best day trips from Vietnam’s capital.
 If you’re looking to travel to Saigon, you should take a look at the best day trips around Ho Chi Minh City.